 On the A 9 federal motorway in Bavaria, which is one of the busiest motorways in the whole of Germany, a Digital Motorway Test Bed has been established.
 The Federal Ministry of Transport and Digital Infrastructure operates the Digital Motorway Test Bed in collaboration with the Free State of Bavaria.
 The German Association of the Automotive Industry (VDA) and the Association for Information Technology, Telecommunications and New Media (Bitkom) support the project.

-The unique roadside furniture of the Digital Motorway Test Bed provides automotive and component supply industries, telecommunications companies and research institutions with an innovative test area for forward-looking systems and technologies such as automated and connected driving.
-Among other things, seamless high-speed LTE communications coverage is available on the Test Bed, so that network evolutions towards an efficient 5G mobile network can be trialled as well.
-Moreover, mobility data can be prepared in a standardized format and made available to all users of the test bed via the MDM (Mobility Data Marketplace).
+The special roadside furniture of the Digital Motorway Test Bed provides automotive and component supply industries, telecommunications companies and research institutions with an innovative test area for forward-looking systems and technologies such as automated and connected driving.
+The Test Bed offers, among other things, seamless high-speed LTE communications coverage and a 5G test bed.
+Moreover, mobility data can be prepared in a standardized format and made available to all users of the Test Bed via the MDM (Mobility Data Marketplace).
 Special road furniture such as safety barriers with reflectors and special signs, which are used to trial different sensor models (radar, laser, Lidar, cameras etc.), supports the vehicles in adjusting to their environment.

 By combining a modern road infrastructure and the provision of state-of-the-art transmission technologies, the Digital Motorway Test Bed is a test environment that provides the automotive industry, component suppliers, telecommunications companies and research establishments with a unique opportunity.

-Given the rapid pace of technological development and increasingly fierce international competition, it is imperative that the next steps be taken to expedite the development of automated and connected driving in rural and urban areas.
+Given the rapid pace of technological development and increasingly fierce international competition, it is imperative that further steps be taken to support the development of automated and connected driving in rural and urban areas.
 In real-world driving, lessons are to be learned regarding complex driving situations, e.g. at traffic lights, intersections and in interaction with non-motorized road users, in order to future-proof the interplay of motorway, rural and urban traffic.

-The Federal Ministry of Transport and Digital Infrastructure is providing funding to projects on a variety of digital test beds in urban and rural areas, the principal ones being in Berlin, Braunschweig, Dresden, Düsseldorf, Hamburg, Ingolstadt and Munich.
-Innovative and application-related projects receive financial assistance under the Research Programme on Automation and Connectivity in Road Transport.
+The Federal Ministry of Transport and Digital Infrastructure supports projects on a variety of digital test beds in urban and rural areas.
+Innovative and application-related projects are supported by research funding.

-Trials on the test bed are subject to country-specific traffic law provisions.
+The Test Bed runs from Merzig via Saarlouis and Saarbrücken in Germany to Metz in France and via the Bettembourg region in Luxembourg.
+All road categories (motorways, rural roads and local authority roads) can be used for trials.
 Apart from the Federal Ministry of Transport and Digital Infrastructure, the Saarland, the city of Merzig and the Saarland University of Applied Sciences act as partners on the German side.

 Enquiries regarding intelligent infrastructure on the A9 Digital Test Bed can be sent to the “Road Transport Telematics; Rest Areas” division of the Federal Ministry of Transport and Digital Infrastructure at Ref-StB12[at]bmvi.bund.de.